 This collection, which consists of the publication of a new thematic volume every year since 2017, aims to guide cities and municipalities in the design and composition of their Smart City approach and/or projects.
 Each volume offers a clear structure composed of key steps and checklists, underpinned by a complete theoretical basis.

 For a better understanding of the Smart City/Smart Territories dynamics in Belgium and Wallonia and its evolution, the annual barometers published by the SCI since 2017 reveal how Belgian and Walloon municipalities perceive the Smart City concept; their state of progress in this area, but also how they are implementing (or not) a Smart City approach on their territory.

-As a complement to the collection of practical guides, these notes are designed to provide a very practical framework (model / canvas) to accompany Smart City project leaders in their approach.
+As a complement to the collection of Practical Handbooks, these notes are designed to provide a very practical framework (model / canvas) to accompany Smart City project leaders in their approach.